AlienBradbury/secipfs/journali/howto.md

 ## Send your passphrase-encrypted files to ipfs or shout your message public

 This is a linux terminal script made for launching files to ipfs, either encrypted (_whisper_) or public (_shout_) and listen to ipfs documents already encrypted (_listen_).
 This a basic guide for installing, setup and use.
 You can use `journal-i --help` or `journal-i -h` for more help.
+Please, before using this tool, open a secondary terminal and write `ipfs daemon` in case you already have it installed.

 ## Sendind simple documents to the network (shout)